Only Love (The Ballad of Sleeping Beauty)

-"Only Love (The Ballad of Sleeping Beauty)" is a song by American singer-songwriter Sophie B. Hawkins, which was released in 1996 as the fifth and final single from her second studio album Whaler (1994).
+"Only Love (The Ballad of Sleeping Beauty)" is a song by American singer-songwriter Sophie B. Hawkins, released in January 1996 as the fifth and final single from her second studio album, Whaler (1994).
 The song was written by Hawkins and produced by Stephen Lipson.
 "Only Love" peaked at No. 49 on the US Billboard Hot 100.
 The song's music video was directed by Bonnie Hoffenberg.

 Background

 For its release as a single, "Only Love" was remixed, much to the disapproval of Hawkins.
 She told Steve Morse of The Boston Globe in 1996, "I said, 'You've taken all the soul out of the song.'
 It makes me want to get in there and say, 'What is the matter with you?'
 People say I shouldn't talk about this, but I'd rather be truthful.
 The artist is the one who changes the world, not the industry."

 Critical reception

 On its release as a single, Larry Flick of Billboard described "Only Love" as a "charming sing-along ditty".
 He felt the chorus is "rife with earnest references to the residual effects of sharing love" which Hawkins "delivers with sweet sincerity".